rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAzure.md

 - There is a single argument of type AddAzureCloudAccountWithoutOauthInput.
 - Returns AddAzureCloudAccountWithoutOauthReply.
-### addkeyvaultkms
-Add a new Azure Key Vault.

-- There is a single argument of type AddAzureKeyVaultKmsInput.
-- Returns AddAzureKeyVaultKmsReply.
 ### backupaddirectory
 Backs up the Azure AD directory.